Speech by Mr Bob Tan, Chairman, Tripartite Alliance Limited at Tripartite Connect 2025

 Introduction

-- Today’s event is about workplace health and safety and progressive employment practices for sustainable businesses.
+- Today’s event is about workplace health and safety and progressive employment practices for developing sustainable businesses.

 - This event is organised by the Tripartite Alliance Limited or TAL for short together with its agencies, WSH Council and TAFEP.